nrwl/nx/packages/storybook/docs/migrate-7-generator-examples.md

 This is a new feature available on Nx v15.9.0.
 If you are using an older version of Nx, please [upgrade](/packages/nx/documents/migrate).
 {% /callout %}

-{% callout type="warning" title="Storybook 7 is in beta" %}
-[Storybook version 7 is still in beta](https://storybook.js.org/blog/7-0-beta/), and so is the Nx support for it.
-Things are evolving dynamically, so it would be better to _avoid using in production_ on Nx.
-If you want to use the stable, [6.5 version](https://storybook.js.org/releases/6.5), please go to the [Storybook plugin overview guide](/packages/storybook) to get started.
-{% /callout %}

 {% callout type="info" title="Setting up Storybook 7 in a new workspace" %}
 For setting up Storybook version 7 in a new Nx workspace, or a workspace that does NOT already have Storybook configured already, please refer to our [Storybook 7 setup guide](/packages/storybook/documents/storybook-7-setup).
 {% /callout %}

 Storybook 7 is a major release that brings a lot of new features and improvements.
 You can read more about it in the [Storybook 7 beta announcement blog post](https://storybook.js.org/blog/7-0-beta/).
 Apart from the new features and improvements it introduces, it also brings some breaking changes.
 You can read more about them in the [Storybook 7 migration docs](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#from-version-65x-to-700) and the [Storybook 7 migration guide](https://chromatic-ui.notion.site/Storybook-7-migration-guide-dbf41fa347304eb2a5e9c69b34503937).
-Do note that _version 7 is still in beta_, and so is the Nx support for it.
-Things are evolving dynamically, so it would be better to _avoid using in production_ on Nx.

 You can now migrate your existing Nx workspace with Storybook configuration to use Storybook version 7.
 To help you, Nx offers the `@nrwl/storybook:migrate-7` generator.
 This generator will help you migrate your existing Storybook setup to version 7.